 Phase 1: Set Up Your Computer

-Note: Here, it is assumed that you are using a Windows 10 PC that already has a built-in or external wireless card and is connected to a Wi-Fi network.
+Note: Here, it is assumed that you are using a Windows 10 PC with a built-in or external wireless card connected to a Wi-Fi network.

 Phase 2: Set Up Your TV

-IMPORTANT: Depending on the manufacturer of the TV and the operating system that it has, the configuration options may be named differently and might be found in different menus.
-You are highly encouraged to go through your television's Owner's Manually thoroughly for detailed instructions.
+IMPORTANT: Depending on the manufacturer of the TV and the operating system, the configuration options may be named differently and found in different menus.
+You are highly encouraged to go through your television's Owner Manually thoroughly for detailed instructions.

 Step 1: Ensure Your TV's Wireless Connectivity

-Use your TV remote to go to Settings/Setup/Quick Setup (or something similar), select Network Configuration and Wireless, and check and confirm if the television is connected to the same wireless network that your PC is connected to.
+Use your TV remote to go to Settings/Setup/Quick Setup (or something similar), select Network Configuration and Wireless, and check and confirm if the television is connected to your PC wireless network is connected to.
 If not, use the method explained in the Owner's Manual to do so before proceeding to the next step.